 The Aleut Elder will advocate candidly in support of Unangan shareholder's interests connected with ANCSA—The Alaska Native Claims Settlement Act.

 We have 4 projects under way.
 The first encompasses 5 years of research that includes about 100 years of significant events including fur seal harvesting (1850-1955) World War II and the internment of 881 Unangan from 9 villages.
 The Pribilof Island history focuses on health care and education/learning in my village of St. George.
 I examine the Pribilof Islands as a closed society existing principally for harvesting fur seals to generate millions of dollars for the United States Treasury.
 An education overview of America's Native Tribes somewhat parallels education in Unangan villages.

-The second includes more details and in-depth look at the WWII evacuation and internment of Unangan (Aleuts) from 7 villages in our region has taken up a significant part of a manuscript, currently demanding the most attention.
-The unfair and racially based treatment of Unangan-American citizens by the U. S. Military and the U. S. Interior Department bureaucrats provides a closer look at how the indecision sealed our fate.
+The WWII evacuation and internment of Unangan (Aleuts) from 9 villages in our region has taken up a significant part of a manuscript, currently demanding the most attention.
+The unfair and racially based treatment of Unangan-American citizens by the U. S. Military and the U. S. Interior Department bureaucrats provides a closer look at how the evacuation indecision sealed our fate.
 The decision was bounced around between Interior Secretary Ickes, President Roosevelt, the military and Alaska's territorial governor.
-I was with my St. George family in Funter Bay across the bay from where the St. Paul Unangan were housed at the Funter Bay cannery.
+I spent time with my St. George family in Funter Bay across the bay from where the St. Paul Unangan were housed at the Funter Bay cannery.
 10% of our beautiful Unangan people, mostly children and precious elders.
 The first loss was a child that died in route to Funter Bay and buried at sea.
 Unangan do not bury our babies at sea.

-The fourth is research that is basically complete for a "White Paper" titled Shareholder Apathy/Board Apathy in ANCSA Native Corporations with The Aleut Corporation being the primary corporate model.
+The fourth project is research that is basically complete for a "White Paper" titled Shareholder/Board Apathy in ANCSA Native Corporations with The Aleut Corporation being the primary corporate model.